Iadvd/RetrocomputingZXSpectrum/README.md

 # Ok, let us test the Virtual Joystick!
 How does tcpipsrv_basic.c (ZX Spectrum program tcpipsrv_basic.tap file) works?

-The Android TCP/IP Virtual Joystick is able to connect to a TCP/IP server application listening at port 8081.
+The TCP/IP Virtual Joystick for Android app. is able to connect to a TCP/IP server application listening at port 8081.
 And that is what tcpipsrv_basic.tap does.

 The connection protocol is as follows: